Pyrdacor/freeserf.net/README.md

 The main program is based on netcore 3.1 and should run at least on Windows and Ubuntu.

+## Contribution

 If you need help or want to help developing, just [contact me](mailto:trobt@web.de).
 You can also contact me via [Issue Tracker](https://github.com/Pyrdacor/freeserf.net/issues) by adding a new issue and tag it as question.

+There is a more or less up-to-date [list with open issues](https://github.com/Pyrdacor/freeserf.net/raw/master/Issues.MD) of several relevances and importances.